hellogreg/pstv/pstv.md

 A few other store suggestions:
 - My download list should only show titles that can be played on the PSTV.
 It does me no good to scroll through dozens (hundreds?) of other PlayStation games, apps, etc. to see the small percentage that I actually can use on this system.
 - Make a link on the store's homepage that, when followed, shows free games and discounts for PlayStation Plus users.
 It's near impossible to find them, now.
 - Only offer titles that can actually be played on the PSTV.
-For example, if I do a search on *Touch My Katamari*, it shows and can be bought and downloaded.
+For example, *Touch My Katamari* can be searched, bought, and downloaded.
 But it won't play.
 I'm sure I'm not the only person who's bought something that wasn't even compatible.

 ### Get rid of the “Featured” tab